-When deciding which branch to join, you definitely need to fully understand those branches first, about what it does and what it requires.
+When deciding which branch to join, you must first fully understand what that branch does and what it requires.

-The United States Navy is a branch of the armed forces of the United States.
-The requirements for entering the Navy differ depending on the Navy job you want to apply for.
-Enlistment in the Navy is available in a variety of jobs, each with its own set of standards that must be satisfied before a person may join.
+The United States Navy is a branch of the United States armed forces.
+The requirements for joining the Navy vary depending on the Navy job for which you wish to apply.
+Enlistment in the Navy is possible in a variety of positions, each with its own set of requirements that must be met before a person can join.

-Are you curious about Navy Enrollment Requirements?
-We’ve got you covered!
-This article will provide all of the information you need to know about Navy Enrollment Requirements and provide you with our free Navy ASVAB Practice Test pack.
-Read this article if you want to find out what you need for joining the Navy!
+Do you want to learn more about Navy Enrollment Requirements?
+We’ve got your back!
+This article will teach you everything you need to know about Navy Enrollment Requirements and will also provide you with our free Navy ASVAB Practice Test pack.
+If you want to know what you need to join the Navy, read this article!